 How Climate Control Improves Surface Preparation and Coatings on Vessels

 Marine vessels are complex metal structures that require ongoing maintenance and repair.
-Because of temperature variations and high humidity levels in shipyards, temporary climate control solutions facilitate creating the ideal conditions for surface coating projects and eliminate risks, such as adverse weather, corrosion and delays.
-The equipment used for marine temporary climate solutions include indirect-fired heaters, cooling equipment, ventilation systems and desiccant dehumidifiers to give you a completely controlled environment that optimizes the performance of paint systems.
+Because of temperature variations and high humidity levels in shipyards, temporary climate control solutions facilitate creating the ideal conditions for surface coating projects and eliminate risks, such as adverse weather, corrosion, and delays.
+The equipment used for marine temporary climate solutions includes indirect-fired heaters, cooling equipment, ventilation systems, and desiccant dehumidifiers to give you a completely controlled environment that optimizes the performance of paint systems.